 The blog is a great place for individual journals; however, if you and some of your fellow Dickinsonians would like to publish something together such as a newsletter or paper the wiki is a better bet.
 No technical knowledge is required.
-You can get an idea of how it works by looking at the example of the Toulouse program at http://wiki.dickinson.edu/index.php?title=Toulouse_Study_Abroad_Program .
+You can get an idea of how it works by looking at the example of the Toulouse program:

+http://wiki.dickinson.edu/index.php?title=Toulouse Study Abroad Program.